 How do you play DSD?

 DSD playback has become far more common in digital equipment over recent years and that’s down to the greater availability of downloadable music files.
-Just make sure your portable music player, streamer and/or DAC are compatible with the format.
+Just make sure your portable music player, music streamer and/or DAC are compatible with the format.

-Most recent mid-to-high end digital playback equipment tends to be compatible, so if you have something suitable there’s no reason to treat it any different from FLAC or WAV files.
+Most recent mid-to-high-end digital playback equipment tends to be compatible, so if you have something suitable there’s no reason to treat it any different from FLAC or WAV files.
 Some flagship smartphones support DSD natively.
-Even Apple iPhone users can play DSD files using additional equipment.
+You can even play DSD audio files on an iPhone using additional equipment.

 On a download site, you may occasionally come across the terms DSF and DFF.
 These are two kinds of DSD files, but the only thing you need to know about them is that you should always choose the DSF version if your player is compatible – it’s better at holding a track's metadata information (artist/song name, album art etc).